 YouTube was created in February 2005, when three friends, Jawed Karim, Chad Hurley, and Steve Chen came up with the idea of building a video sharing website when they couldn’t find online videos about key events of interest at the time, like Janet Jackson’s wardrobe malfunction at the 2004’s Super Bowl, or the devastating tsunami of that winter.
 However, the original idea was to build a video-dating platform.
 Good thing that it didn’t work out!
 Then, YouTube’s founders realized the people were telling them what YouTube should be, not the other way around, turning YouTube into the video-sharing website that has changed the Internet.

 YouTube was founded by Steve Chen, Chad Hurley, and Jawed Karim, friends and PayPal former employees.
 The founders of YouTube wanted to create an easy way for people to upload and share videos worldwide.
 In November 2006, Google bought YouTube.

-Jawed Karim, one of the three co-founders of YouTube, posted the first-ever video on YouTube, titled ‘Me at the zoo’, an 18-second clip filmed at the San Diego Zoo.
+It’s Jawed Karim, one of the three co-founders of YouTube, who posted the first-ever video on YouTube, titled ‘Me at the zoo’, an 18-second clip filmed at the San Diego Zoo.
 Posted on April 24, 2005, the video has over 240 million views.

 YouTube is a video-sharing platform, based on user-generated content.
 Anyone can watch as many videos as they want without having to pay.
 You can make and share your own videos for free.
 YouTube is an individualized method of sending as much image and sound content as we can send electronically.
 And it does this in a way that is effective, easy-to-use, reliable, friendly and relatable.
 This is why YouTube became so popular and successful.